 Computes the log-likelihood function (LLF) of the GLM model.

 - is the GLM dispersion paramter.
-Phi is only meaningful for Binomial (1/batch or trial size) and for Guassian (variance).
+Phi is only meaningful for Binomial (1/batch or trial size) and Gaussian (variance).

 - The underlying model is described here.

-- Missng values (i.e. #N/A!) are not allowed in the either response(Y) or the explanatory input arrays.
+- Missing values (i.e., #N/A!) are not allowed in either response(Y) or the explanatory input arrays.

-- The number of rows in response variable (Y) must be equal to number of rows of the explanatory variables (X).
+- The number of rows in the response variable (Y) must equal the number of rows of the explanatory variables (X).

-- The number of betas must equal to the number of explanatory variables (i.e. X) plus one (intercept).
+- The betas must equal the number of explanatory variables (i.e., X) plus one (intercept).

 - For GLM with Poisson distribution,

-- The values of response variable must be non-negative integers.
+- The values of the response variable must be non-negative integers.

-- The value of the dispersion factor (Phi) value must be either missing or equal to one.
+- The dispersion factor (Phi) value must be missing or equal to one.

 - For GLM with Binomial distribution,